 Is a Boat Survey a warranty?

-Whilst a survey is a necessary and valuable step when purchasing a boat, it is not a warranty.
+While the process of a boat survey is a necessary and valuable step when purchasing a boat, it is not a warranty.
 Most survey and mechanical inspections are visual only, as it is not plausible to disassemble another persons boat.
-Whilst the aim of the survey is to uncover as many issues as possible, it is possible that there are hidden or latent defects that are not detected or be able to be detected in a reasonable survey.
+The aim of the survey is to uncover as many issues as possible.
+However hidden or latent defects are possible.
 This does not mean a survey is useless.
 A good surveyor can detect an array of potential issues before they arise, saving you thousands before a purchase.
 As the nature of second hand boats are, once you purchase a boat and start using it, there will be additional items discovered.

-Step 5: Surveyor/broker will organise a slipway and date for the inspection to be completed.
+5: The surveyor/broker organises a slipway and date for the inspection to be completed.